Call for Papers

 Regular presentation

-The authors of each accepted paper can choose to present their work in a lightning rond and/or poster session.
+The authors of each accepted paper can choose to present their work in a lightning round and/or poster session.
 Regular presentations are aimed at getting a sense of the work happening within our community and encouraging participants to make new connections.

 Lightning round: short presentations (5 minutes) in which one of the authors summarizes the work.